 Well behaved children and dogs are welcome, as long as they get on with my dogs and existing liveries’ dogs.

 Please remember we are a work in progress, and the horses here go out as a herd (there are plenty of other lovely yards nearby that do individual turnout).
-Ideally I’d prefer geldings, but would consider a non-mare-ish mare whose owner doesn’t mind her being out with boys (my pony is a bit of a Casanova and can be a bit of a nuisance if he falls in love – I’m hoping he will be out on loan as he’s wasted here, but if you bring a mare here you need to accept this is a possibility).
+Ideally I’d prefer geldings, or a non-mare-ish mare whose owner doesn’t mind her being out with boys.

 We also have two pigs.
 From my experience horses are scared of them for a few hours, but soon accept them as part of the herd.

 Thank you for reading my essay!
-Please pm or call Mandy on 07768 159744 for more information.
+Please send a message or call Mandy for more information.

 Subscribe today and receive latest Livery List news and guides direct to your inbox